Ariel Ureta: 1990s

-Ureta is a comedic icon in the Philippines during the 60's and the 70's.
-He has done many Filipino films.
-This includes Zoom Zoom Superman, Si Popeye at iba pa, Jack en Poy, Kasal, Kasali, Kasalo, Sakal, Sakali, Saklolo, Kimmy Dora and its sequel and Of All The Things.
+2000s to present

+Ureta was a replacement host for Eddie Mercado on the final grand draw of Hope & More Mega Million Stakes on July 10, 2004 during the untimely hospital confinement of the latter.

 Ureta is a segment host of the Philippine morning television show, Umagang Kay Ganda and a former co-anchor of DZMM's Todo-Todo Walang Preno with Winnie Cordero until August 28, 2020.

-Ureta is a part of Kimmy Dora and its sequel as Luisito Go Dong Hae, Kimmy and Dora's father.
+Ureta became a part of Kimmy Dora and its sequel as Luisito Go Dong Hae, Kimmy and Dora's father.
 The film is a box-office success in the Philippines earning PHP80 million and PHP133,963,009 for the first and second film respectively.

 Personal life

 Ureta graduated with a degree in architecture at the University of Santo Tomas.
+He is married to Boot Anson (née Roa), the niece of Boots Anson-Roa.
+Together they have four children.